Biden says US willing to respond 'militarily' in event of Chinese attack on Taiwan – KION546

 Biden says US willing to respond ‘militarily’ in event of Chinese attack on Taiwan

-President Joe Biden said Monday that the United States would respond militarily if China intervenes in Taiwan by force, telling reporters in Tokyo, “That’s the commitment we made.”
+President Joe Biden said Monday that the United States would intervene militarily if China attempts to take Taiwan by force, a warning that appeared to deviate from the deliberate ambiguity traditionally held by Washington.

-“Look, here’s the situation,” Biden told reporters during a joint press conference with Japanese Prime Minister Fumio Kishida in Tokyo.
+During a joint news conference with Japanese Prime Minister Fumio Kishida in Tokyo, Biden was asked if the US would be willing to go further to help Taiwan in the event of an invasion than it did with Ukraine.

+“You didn’t want to get involved in the Ukraine conflict militarily for obvious reasons.
+Are you willing to get involved militarily to defend Taiwan if it comes to that?” a reporter asked.

 “We agree with the One China policy.
-We signed on to it, and all the attendant agreements made from there, but the idea that it can be taken by force, just taken by force, is (just not) appropriate.”
+We signed on to it, and all the attendant agreements made from there, but the idea that it can be taken by force, just taken by force, is (just not) appropriate,” he said.

-The President has made similar statements in the past, only to have the White House say longstanding US policy had not changed toward the self-governing island.
-The US provides Taiwan defensive weapons, but has remained intentionally ambiguous on whether it would intervene militarily in the event of a Chinese attack.

 Taiwan lies fewer than 110 miles (177 kilometers) off the coast of China.
 For more than 70 years the two sides have been governed separately, but that hasn’t stopped China’s ruling Communist Party from claiming the island as its own — despite having never controlled it.

-In recent weeks, Beijing has sent dozens of warplanes into Taiwan’s Air Defense Identification Zone, and Chinese leader Xi Jinping has said that “reunification” between China and Taiwan is inevitable while refusing to rule out the use of force.
+Chinese leader Xi Jinping has said that “reunification” between China and Taiwan is inevitable and refused to rule out the use of force.
+Tensions between Beijing and Taipei are at the highest they’ve been in recent decades, with the Chinese military sending record numbers of war planes near the island.

+Joanne Ou, a spokesperson for Taiwan’s Ministry of Foreign Affairs, told CNN that it “expresses sincere welcome and gratitude to President Biden and the United States government for reiterating its rock solid commitment to Taiwan.”

-“And the reason I bother to say this, not just about Ukraine — if in fact after all he’s done, there’s a rapprochement…between the Ukrainians and Russia, and these sanctions are not continued to be sustained in many ways, then what signal does that send to China about the cost of attempting, attempting to take Taiwan by force?”
+“And the reason I bother to say this, not just about Ukraine — if, in fact, after all (Russian President Vladimir Putin has) done, there’s a rapprochement … between the Ukrainians and Russia, and these sanctions are not continued to be sustained in many ways, then what signal does that send to China about the cost of attempting, attempting to take Taiwan by force?”

 Biden said that China is “already flirting with danger right now by flying so close and all the maneuvers they’re undertaking.”